giannisp09/lancea-privacy-policy/README.md

 ## Retention of User Data

 We retain user-provided files and private messages for as long as necessary to fulfill the purposes for which they were collected or as required by law.
 Once the files or messages are no longer needed, we will securely delete or anonymize them.
-In addition, it is up to user if he/she wants to retain their data as there is always an option to delete the data
+In addition, it is up to user if he/she wants to retain their data as there is always an option to delete the data.
+SMS needed for the Anti-Phishing mechanism are not stored.

 ## Changes to this Privacy Policy